How to turn political initiatives into action: G20 Compact with Africa

 Pillar 2: Developing quality infrastructure, e.g. access to renewable energy

 Envisaged outcome: The G20 could support sustainable infrastructure growth through knowledge sharing on quality infrastructure investment and the sustainable management of natural resources.

 My take: This is formulated very vaguely so far and only includes “could do” instead of “will do”.
 From my perspective, this second pillar is very much related to the first pillar.

-The key to develop infrastructure projects is the finance.
-Infrastructure projects are very capital intensive and require patient capital, as the pay back periods are rather long-term.
+The key to developing infrastructure projects in finance.
+Infrastructure projects are very capital intensive and require patient capital, as the payback periods are rather long-term.
 That’s why a stable investment framework is so crucial for infrastructure projects.
 If projects are financed in a commercial way (without development aid money or grants), quality will be a side-product as investors will use qualitative components to achieve the desired returns.
-However, low-quality would put their investment at risk.
+However, low quality would put their investment at risk.